damianoneill/healthbot/docs/kafka.md

 export KAFKA_OUTSIDE=172.26.138.101
 ```

+To better understand why you need to define this variable, see this article on [Kafka Listeners](https://rmoff.net/2018/08/02/kafka-listeners-explained/).
 After defining your environment, startup the containers (kafka, zookeeper) as follows:

 ```sh
 docker-compose up
 ```

+In the future, you may consider running docker-compose up -d which will background the docker containers / logs.
 If this was successful, you should see output similar to below:

 ```sh
 kafka        | waiting for kafka to be ready